Mo Ostin: Philanthropy

 A graduate of UCLA, Ostin and his wife Evelyn donated $10 million and played a critical role in establishing the university's Evelyn and Mo Ostin Music Center, a state-of-the-art campus music facility.
 In March 2015, Ostin donated $10 million to UCLA for the Mo Ostin Basketball Center, a state-of-the-art training facility, which was opened in October 2017 and named in his honor.

 He also sat on the board of visitors for the UCLA School of the Arts and Architecture and the UCLA Herb Alpert School of Music, and supported the UCLA Center for the Art of Performance.

 Personal life

 Ostin was married to Evelyn for 55 years until her death in 2005.
 Together, they had three children, Randy, Kenny, and Michael Ostin.
 All three worked as Warner executives.
 Both Kenny and Randy predeceased him in 2004 and 2013, respectively.

 Ostin died in his sleep on July 31, 2022, at the age of 95.
+From 1987 until his death, Ostin was the owner of the modernist Wave House in Malibu, California.